UltraEngine/Documentation/CPP_Object_As.md

 - shared_ptr<T\> As<T\>()

 ## Returns ##
-Returns the object as a derived type, or NULL if the object cannot be cast to the specified type.
+Returns the object as a derived type T, or NULL if the object cannot be cast to the specified type.